ese3500/final-project-embedded-percussion/README.md

 What were your results?
 Namely, what was the final solution/design to your problem?

+Our final design was what we had envisioned from the start.
+It is a laser-cut acrylic enclosure containing the electronics, with 23 buttons, a rotary encoder, a screen, sync jack, and the OPL2 accessible from the top panel.
+16 of the buttons have integrated LEDs to display information about the drum pattern and playback, while the other 7 are unlit.
+It allows for the creation and playback of 6 channel, 16-step drum sequences, with the ability to modify 4 per channel settings, as well as global tempo control.

 #### 3.1 Software Requirements Specification (SRS) Results

 Based on your quantified system performance, comment on how you achieved or fell short of your expected software requirements.
 You should be quantifying this, using measurement tools to collect data.